 2. Tennessee Consumer Tax Laws

 These tax laws govern the taxes levied on consumer purchases.
-Typically, states may levy higher consumer taxes on items or services which are either harmful or not considered necessary, such as gambling, cigarettes, and alcohol.
+Typically, states may levy higher consumer taxes on items or services that are either harmful or not considered necessary, such as gambling, cigarettes, and alcohol.
 Tennessee state laws require a 7% sales tax (before any municipal taxes are imposed), a $0.20 per gallon fuel tax, a $4.29 beer tax, per barrel, and a $1.21 per gallon wine tax.

 3. Tennessee Tax Evasion and Tax Fraud Laws

-Tax evasion or tax frauds are both intentional failures to pay or underpayments of taxes.
+Tax evasion or tax fraud are both intentional failures to pay or underpayments of taxes.
 Filling out tax forms incorrectly to owe less to the state is one method of tax fraud.
 Tax evasion is classified as a white-collar crime.
 The Department of Revenue in Tennessee is in charge of tax collection.

 4. Tennessee Estate Tax and Probate Laws